glassonion0323/CLEAResize/README_English.txt

     C:\Program Files\Adobe\Adobe Photoshop CS5 (64 Bit)\Presets\Scripts
     If you get the message "Destination Folder Access Denied", click "Continue".
-2. Restart photoshop and choose File \> Automate.
+2. Restart Photoshop and choose File \> Automate.
 You will find CLEAResize added to the menu.
     (CLEAResize will be grayed out if no documents are opened.)